-A.
+A. The Pastor as the Central Community Focus

 Now we, the leaders of God, need to bring the church back to become the central focus in our communities.

 The Orthodox church is doing a splendid job of making their church buildings a focus point for public attention.